MicrosoftDocs/customer-insights/ci-docs/data/segments.md

 1. Turn on **Inspection mode**.

+1. Save the segment.

 1. Run or refresh the segment.
-Segment member counts display.
+After the refresh completes, segment member counts display.

+> [!TIP]
+> While editing a segment, the rules show the old value for the member count until you save the updated segment.
+Once save, the values are reset to zero.
+After refreshing it, the updates values show on the rules.

 The following image shows the different member counts.